gillet-thomas/SWIN/README.md

 📌 **Introduction**

-This project presents a custom implementation of [SwiFT (Swin 4D fMRI Transformer)](https://github.com/Transconnectome/SwiFT), a scalable analysis model for fMRI.
-SwiFT, based on the Swin Transformer, is designed to effectively predict various biological and cognitive variables from fMRI scans.
-This iteration of the project focuses on providing a lightweight and flexible framework for fMRI analysis, moving away from PyTorch Lightning to a streamlined PyTorch-only implementation.
+This project is a custom implementation of [SwiFT (Swin 4D fMRI Transformer)](https://github.com/Transconnectome/SwiFT), a 4D model for fMRI analysis.
+This model, based on the Swin Transformer, is designed to effectively predict various biological and cognitive variables from fMRI scans.
+This implementation of the project focuses on providing an easy-to-use and flexible framework for fMRI analysis, removing dependencies of PyTorch Lightning and offering a lighter PyTorch-only implementation.

-We have significantly refactored the original codebase to offer a more direct and intuitive training experience with a custom training loop and a lighter file code architecture.
-This allows for greater control and easier integration into diverse research workflows.

 You can find the original research paper on SwiFT [here](https://arxiv.org/abs/2307.05916).
 Feel free to contact the authors regarding the original project.